This three-part series guides you through Amazonian plants: their uses, benefits, traditions, research, stories and magic.

 Energy, life force, power – responsibly, respectfully, in right relationship

 This first session focuses on the ways and means for creating and maintaining defenses and protections for your body, mind and spirit.
 A necessary foundation, as we embark further into the wilderness of these days.
 Cat’s Claw, or Uña de Gato, will feature prominently alongside Camu Camu.
-We're thrilled that author and philosopher Richard Doyle can join us to talk plants and kick off this first session.

 With Richard we'll explore the capacity of consciousness to learn from teacher plants to focus attention on the source of self.
 This shift in the "gradient of attention", learned under the tutelage of ayahuasca and vegetalista Norma Panduro, worked in Richard's own life to help heal him of life long and life threatening asthma and debilitating whole body eczema.